 James Allen (Lead Observer) is a graduate of the University of Exeter in History.
 He now works for a national polling and research company.
-He has observed elections for the National Assembly for Wales in 2016, the US mid-term elections in 2014 and the Scottish independence referendum 2014 and the Finland Presidential election in 2018.
+He has observed elections for the National Assembly for Wales in 2016, the US mid-term elections in 2014, the Scottish independence referendum 2014 and the Finland Presidential election in 2018.
 He co-produced the film Scotland Decides which followed the progress of the referendum in Scotland.

-Dr John Ault (Director) is an Honorary Research Fellow at the University of Exeter and has previously lectured at Canterbury Christ Church University.
-He also teaches at the University of Manchester.
+Dr John Ault (Director) is an Honorary Research Fellow at the University of Exeter and has previously lectured at Canterbury Christ Church University and the University of Manchester.
 He specialises in elections and campaigns.
 He has worked in elections throughout the UK and the United States.
-He has observed on behalf of the OSCE/ODIHR in parliamentary elections as far afield as Kazakhstan and is a former chair of the Electoral Reform Society.
+He has observed on behalf of the OSCE/ODIHR in parliamentary elections as far afield as Kazakhstan and is a former chair of the UK’s Electoral Reform Society.

-Joshua Wakeford (Researcher) is currently an undergraduate student studying Politics and IR at the University of Manchester.
+Joshua Wakeford (Media Officer) is currently an undergraduate student studying Politics and IR at the University of Manchester.
 In 2017, he observed both the UK General Election from Edinburgh and the Norwegian Elections in Oslo.
 He also observed the May local elections in May 2017 and in 2018 attended the Finnish Presidential elections.
 He is now the media officer for Democracy Volunteers liaising with media before, during and after elections.